adia-dev/chroma-zig/README.md

 ## Examples

-Examples of how to use Chroma-Zig can be found in `src/main.zig`.
-This includes demonstrations of using standard colors, ANSI 256 colors, and true colors.
+You can find an example of how to [use Chroma-zig](https://github.com/adia-dev/use-chroma-zig) in this repository.

 ## Troubleshooting